Isotonic Exercises: Benefits and Examples

 The lying down leg curl, also known as a hamstring curl, unsurprisingly predominantly uses the hamsting muscles.
 The hamstrings are made up of three muscles (Biceps femoris, Semitendinosus and Semimembranosus).
 These muscles more or less work together to bend (flex) the knee (but the also play a role in extending at the hip joint as the hamstring cross both the hip joint as well as the knee joint.

-Here Are a Few Other Examples
+Here Are a Few Other Exercises to Try

 - Dumbbell upright row